How to Become a Canadian Citizen in 2020

 - people who are convicted of a crime outside of Canada;

-- people who are on trial for contravening the Citizenship Act or any other offence in Canada;
+- people who are on trial for contravening the Citizenship Act or any other offense in Canada;

 - people who are to be deported;

 - people involved in a war crime or crime against humanity;

 - people who have been caught committing fraud in a previous citizenship application;